Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Export-latch cancellation is non-revoking.
 While publication is pending it unlinks signing work and retains callback readiness because shares already published to peers cannot be withdrawn.
-Once the latch is non-pending, an explicit owner cleanup may erase it, release reserve, and knowingly accept later target execution without callback readiness.
+Lifecycle control names the exact source issuance `W`: no flag always unlinks and retains in every state, while `tfExportEraseLatch` explicitly erases that exact latch in any state, releases reserve, and knowingly accepts later target execution without callback readiness.
+Publication expiry follows the retain path.
 Symmetric witness+XPOP completion also erases. v1 has no automatic terminal-retirement clock, permanent tombstone, or paid-bump transition.

-Implementation status: origin-keyed latch creation and symmetric witness/XPOP recording are present.
-Explicit terminal cleanup and expiry-unlink behavior are ratified policy still tracked for implementation.
+Implementation status: origin-keyed creation, W-only lifecycle control, expiry-unlink, and symmetric witness/XPOP recording are present.

 This is intentionally leaner than XPOP.
 XPOP carries its own UNL and manifest bundle so it can be independently verified as an external proof.
 Export witnesses